LarkspurCA/androidweardocs/demand.rst

 Android Wear Demand
 ===================

-By Michael Hahn, January 2015
+By Michael Hahn, November 2015

 The Demand context is one of the core functions for Android Wear.
 A demand is displayed as a large icon, typically when you swipe a displayed suggestion (notification).
 You tap on an icon to perform the desired demand.